mui/toolpad/docs/data/toolpad/tutorials/render-deploy.md

 Make changes, push to GitHub, and your app will automatically redeploy each time.

-Check out Render documentation for more advanced settings, like adding [environment variables](https://render.com/docs/configure-environment-variables) to your app.
+Check out the Render documentation for more advanced settings, like adding [environment variables](https://render.com/docs/configure-environment-variables) to your app.